Resources compiled by Repro in Seattle

 Seattle-Area Abortion Clinics

-Lilith Clinic - Seattle through 26 weeks, 6 days
+Lilith Clinic - Seattle*+ through 26 weeks, 6 days (insurance not accepted after 24 weeks)

 For care after 26 weeks and 6 days: OHSU Center for Women's Health (Portland, OR) through 34 weeks, 0 days, Southwestern Women’s Options (Albuquerque, NM) through 28 weeks, 6 days, VAG Clinic: Valley Abortion Group through 34 weeks, 0 days (Albuquerque, NM)